-Also, these are organizational websites, which can only be accessed on the front-end.
-What you cannot find, or the unindexed part of it, contains personnel records, government-resources, your social insurance numbers, tax information and other essential data that no-one can simply “look” for using Google, Bing, Yahoo or whichever search engine you might use.
+Also, these are organizational websites that can only be accessed on the front end.
+What you cannot find, or the unindexed part of it, contains personnel records, government resources, your social insurance numbers, tax information, and other essential data that no one can simply “look” for using Google, Bing, Yahoo, or whichever search engine you might use.

-Such an essential information is always safeguarded and kept hidden for privacy reasons.
+Such essential information is always safeguarded and kept hidden for privacy reasons.

-The often worrisome part of the Internet comes in the form of Dark Web, which as identical to its name, remains dark and anonymous for the most part.
-Although it is well-known that anything shady can be found on the Dark Web, such as drugs, weapons, child pornography, killers & assassins for hire, terrorist recruitment forums, websites, etc.
+The often worrisome part of the Internet comes in the form of the Dark Web, which, identical to its name, remains dark and anonymous for the most part.
+However, it is well-known that anything shady can be found on the Dark Web, such as drugs, weapons, child pornography, killers & assassins for hire, terrorist recruitment forums, websites, etc.